ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 For more information about resource requirements and capacity checking, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

 To successfully deploy OpenShift for VMware on vCenter Server, you must have a Red Hat account and the pull secret key from your account.
 All Red Hat accounts have an associated pull secret, which you can retrieve by [logging in to your Red Hat account](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){:external}.
-You must purchase Red Hat support entitlements through Red Hat and, if required, direct all OpenShift support issues to Red Hat.
+You must purchase Red Hat support entitlements through Red Hat and, if required, send information for all OpenShift support issues to Red Hat.

 ### Selection of the target cluster for installation
 {: #ocp_overview-select-target-cluster}